Transfer Credit

 If you are admitted to the Daniels Faculty from an undergraduate division at U of T other than FAS, UTM, or UTSC, you may be eligible for transfer credit for courses in which your final mark is 50% or higher.
 In addition, any Daniels courses that you completed in your previous division will be retained with their associated marks and applied toward your Daniels academic record.

-Transfer students from other U of T divisions must complete at least ten FCE from Daniels and complete at least one Daniels program of study in Architectural Studies or Visual Studies.
+Transfer students from other U of T divisions must complete at least ten FCE from Daniels after they have been admitted, and complete at least one Daniels program of study in Architectural Studies or Visual Studies.
 Detailed information about appropriate combinations of programs of study is found on our programs of study page.

 Is it mandatory for me to apply for a transfer credit assessment?